Can you color brown eggs? Yes! Learn how to COLOR natural brown eggs for Easter with this super easy Easter egg decorating hack.

 - Natural brown eggs

-or saucepan
+or easy pour-and-drain saucepan

 - Kitchen timer

-- Water-based non-toxic paint pens
+- Water-based, non-toxic paint pens

-Related: Easter Chicks
+Related: Easter ChicksÂ

 How to Color Natural Brown Eggs for Easter Step by Directions